A Spatiotemporal Gamma Shot Noise Cox Process: Further details of the empirical application

 In our application, we consider the global monthly fire location product (MCD14ML), which contains Terra and Aqua MODIS fire pixels in single monthly ASCII files.
 MODIS Collection 6 NRT Hotspot/Active Fire Detections MCD14ML distributed from NASA FIRMS.
 Available on-line \url{https://earthdata.nasa.gov/firms}.
 Fires are detected by the algorithms and swath-level products implemented as part of the Collection 6 land-product reprocessing, starting in May 2015.
 The algorithms detect a fire pixel that contains actively burning fires at the time of the satellite overpass \citep{Giglio03, Giglio16}.

 In the following, we present some results for models with dry and wet season dummy variables ($j=D$) and with harmonic components ($j=H$) following three specifications: (i) constant scale $\mathcal{M}^{j,c}$; (ii) time-varying scale $\mathcal{M}^{j,v}$; (iii) time-varying scale with monthly seasonal dummy $\mathcal{M}^{j,v12}$.
+As a robustness check, we also report in Table~\ref{tab1} the estimated parameters and in-sample performance metrics for a model with an autoregressive scale $\mathcal{M}^{j,AR}$ similar to \cite{gamerman2013non}.

 Figures~\ref{fig:Lambda_mean_Dummy} and \ref{fig:Lambda_mean_Harmonic} show the estimates of the fire intensity $\Lambda_t(x)$ for the dummy and harmonic model, respectively.
-Figures~\ref{fig:Lambda_mean_Dummy_CV} and \ref{fig:Lambda_mean_Harmonic_CV} show the estimates of the coefficient of variation of the fire intensity for the dummy and harmonic model, respectively.
+Figures~\ref{fig:Lambda_mean_Dummy_CV} and \ref{fig:Lambda_mean_Harmonic_CV} show the estimates of the iCV of the fire intensity for the dummy and harmonic model, respectively.